 How to make a LED Headphone Stand

-DIY Headphone stand
+DIY LED Headphone stand with headphones with red light

 This is a short clip of the LED lights working.